joshnuss/1000experiments.dev/src/routes/posts/setting-fields.md

 ## Checkbox

-Similar to other input, except instead of setting the `.value` attribute, it uses `.checked` instead:
+Similar to other inputs, except instead of setting the `.value` attribute, it uses `.checked`:

 ```javascript
 document.querySelector(`input[type=checkbox][name=${fieldName}]`).checked = boolean